gohugoio/hugoDocs/content/en/methods/page/ReadingTime.md

 By default, Hugo assumes a reading speed of 212 words per minute.
 For CJK languages, it assumes 500 words per minute.

+> [!NOTE]
+> To use the CJK reading speed, set [`hasCJKLanguage`][] to `true` in your site configuration.
+Hugo automatically applies the CJK rate when this setting is enabled and the page contains CJK characters.

 ```go-html-template
 {{ printf "Estimated reading time: %d minutes" .ReadingTime }}
 ```